Cutting through buggy adversarial example defenses: fixing 1 line of code breaks Sabre: Introduction

 Nevertheless, \textsc{Sabre} was accepted at IEEE S\&P 2024, one of the top computer security conferences.
 (Readers may be forgiven for mistaking this defense for a \emph{different} defense---also with a flawed evaluation---accepted at last year's IEEE S\&P 2023. \cite{carlini2023llm})

-In this short paper we show that by changing a single line of code to fix a bug in the published evaluation code, the attack success rate increases to 100\%.
-The authors responded to our attack by modifying the published defense code to introduce a new defense component that was not present in the original paper, thereby changing the defense to a different defense than was initially proposed.
-Unfortunately, this modification contains a second bug, and by modifying a second line of code we again completely break the defense.
+In this short paper we show that SABRE's impossible levels of accuracy can be explained by a bug in the original evaluation; fixing the bug by changing a single line of code increases the attack success rate increases to 100\%.
+In response, in a process that will repeat three more times, the authors make a change to the code and introduce defense components never described in the original paper.
+We show that each of these three changes contains bugs that invalidate the results we break: the first by inserting a single function call; the second by commenting out a single line of code; and the third by negating one attack hyperparameter.

-We then released the first version of our paper online.
-After this initial release of this paper, the authors updated the code again with another fix; but this contained a third bug, and by commenting out a single line code when running the attack (and putting it back at test time), we reduced defense accuracy to 0\%.